margaretstorey/startup2024/milestone 1 - proof of concept.md

 - All source code should be pushed to the repository you created.
 - Documentation (usage instructions, screenshots, etc...) should be put in their appropriate place (README.md / Wiki tab / Project Home).
 Additional details on project documentation available on this [doc](https://docs.google.com/document/d/1xppHNvDtQkChSqaZQI7FCG5J9GSH-iyi/edit?usp=sharing&ouid=100275977608446609845&rtpof=true&sd=true).
 - Features, bugs, and the project road-map should be administered using the **Issues** and the **Projects** tabs in GitHub.
+- If you wish to use a different issue tracker, please make sure you let us know (via Slack) and also clearly document this on your GitHub page and add links to other tools you are using to track your work.
 - License: choose the one that suits you best ([this](http://choosealicense.com/) might help), if you can't decide choose Apache V2.

 ### 2. Feature List